 There are plenty of these tests available, so shop around before committing.
 The most popular choice is not necessarily the most effective.
 However, here is a summary of some of the reputable DNA tests now available online.

 - The Genealogist is a UK-based service that provides multiple options, including tests that specialise by gender.
-Genetics Home Reference explains by Y-chromosome testing can be particularly impactful when tracing offshoots to a family tree by similar surname.
+Genetics Home Reference explains how Y-chromosome testing can be particularly impactful when tracing offshoots to a family tree by similar surname.

 - Family Tree DNA offers a similar service for the US market.